JETSCAPE/SummerSchool2022/Jul28_Transport/README.md

 cd -
 ```

-The first step you need to do for this hands-on is to start a new docker container `JSSMASH` for this hands-on session in the usual way:
+The first step you need to do for this hands-on is to start a new docker container `JSSMASH`, which is done in the usual way:

 ```
 docker run -it -v ~/jetscape-docker:/home/jetscape-user --name JSSMASH jetscape/base:stable
 ```

 #### Downloading SMASH